 Tank Requirements and Maintenance

 The good news is that anyone can grow and maintain Java moss in their tank, including beginners!
-That is because Java moss aren’t a fussy plant species.
+That is because Java moss isn’t a fussy plant species.
 Regardless, here are a few things you still need to know about them.

 First, you should know that Java moss is extremely strong and versatile, which allows them to thrive in most water conditions.

-If you are looking to set up an environment that is ideal for Java moss, the most important requirements are a decent water current, soft acid water and 21-24 C water.
+If you are looking to set up an environment that is ideal for Java moss, the most important requirements are a decent water current, soft acid water, and 21-24 C water.

 On the upside, this type of moss will be able to survive in waters up to 30 C. But Java moss will grow faster in cooler fasters, as well as look healthier and more vibrant.